 - I am following this tutorial to setup.
 If anything I do is confusing or too slow for your pace feel free to jump there.
-I will try to make this beginner friendly.
+My goal is to make this version beginner-friendly.

 - Put an empty file named ‘ssh’ (the file has no file extension or any content in) inside the SD card.
 This will allow us to ssh into the device out of the box.
 That way we skip the need for connecting a monitor and other input peripherals.

 - Insert the SD cards in the raspberry pi and power on the pis.
 If you check in your router connected device you should see a few new devices pop up.
 The hostname on all of these would be raspberry.
 If you can’t see the devices on your router you can use a IPScanner, I used Angry IP Scanner.